 Research centres both on the study of human skeletal remains to reveal new information about our past, and on improving methods for studying human remains.

 Most research is conducted in collaboration with other institutions both in the UK and abroad.
-It involves biomolecular techniques (stable isotopic and DNA analyses) as well as visual and measurement studies of remains.
+It involves biomolecular techniques (stable isotopic and DNA analyses) as well as visual and measurement studies of remains, for example work on remains from Wharram Percy.

 Current research themes include the study of lifestyles and disease in the past, and improving methods for determining age at death in skeletal remains.